The Prince (2014 film): Release

 Lionsgate gave the film a limited release on August 22, 2014, and released it on DVD and Blu-ray October 28, 2014.
 As of November 11, 2022, The Prince grossed $1,289,595 in the United Arab Emirates, South Africa, Lebanon, Turkey, Spain, Egypt, Peru, Philippines, Thailand, and Singapore, from a budget of $18 million.
 It also grossed $2.1 million in domestic video sales.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 19 out of 100, based on 7 critics, indicating "overwhelming dislike".

 Andrew Barker of Variety wrote, "John Cusack and Bruce Willis yawn their way through this basic-cable-quality actioner."
 Robert Abele of the Los Angeles Times called it "a Taken retread with the same old shoot-outs and showdowns".
 Chuck Wilson of The Village Voice wrote, "The action thriller The Prince is so bad that the most noteworthy thing about it is that the opening credits list 19 executive producers."
 Scott Tobias of The Dissolve rated it 1.5/5 stars and called it "a by-the-numbers affair" designed to attract undiscriminating views from video-on-demand.